How to Stop Windows From Freezing

 1) Weatherize your windows

-In Kitchener-Waterloo, we see both weather extremes: our winters are cold and snowy and our summers are hot and humid.
-Because of this, we have to prepare our homes for each new season to make sure they can stand up to different forms of weather.
-Having storm windows, and making sure they’re installed properly, is a good way to avoid frosty windows.
-You should also make sure to freshen up the caulking before the winter season to prevent moisture from entering your home.
-Learn more tips for weatherizing your windows and doors .
+In Kitchener-Waterloo, we see both weather extremes: our winters are cold and snowy, and our summers are hot and humid.
+As a result, we have to prepare our homes for each new season to make sure they can stand up to different forms of weather.

 2) Keep moisture at bay